itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 The drone lifted a centimeter, as if disturbed in sleep.
 “Personal messages are private,” it said, and the way it said private made her want to pry open the word to see what gears turned inside.

 She locked her tablet and sat on the floor with her back to the cabinet.
-The plant on the sill—hers, not the Ministry’s, a stubborn little succulent she’d grown from a propagation—leaned toward the corner where the sun survived the geometry of buildings.
+The plant on the sill—hers, not the Ministry's, a stubborn little succulent she'd grown from a propagation her mother had smuggled from the old community garden—leaned toward the corner where the sun survived the geometry of buildings.
 She rotated it a quarter turn.
-It leaned back toward the light with a stubbornness she recognized.
+It leaned back toward the light with a stubbornness she recognized, the kind that ran in families and survived surveillance.

 On the wall screen, a documentary about the Unification’s early days unfurled—people hugging in clean streets, food lines resolving into shared kitchens, a minister’s voice telling them that history was a kindness if you wrote it correctly.
 The captions scrolled in a font designed to make the words look patient.